Probabilistic QoS-aware Placement of VNF chains at the Edge

 \section{Conclusions and Future Work}

+In this article, we have proposed a logic programming approach for solving the problem of placing VNF chains onto Cloud-Edge infrastructures. \ch{To achieve this objective, we followed three main steps:} \begin{enumerate} \item \ch{we gave a concise logic programming formulation (hence, a declarative solution) of the considered VNF chain placement problem,} \item \ch{we extended it with a suitable probabilistic representation of variations in the available infrastructure capabilities to assess the quality of eligible solutions against those, and} \item \ch{we devised a heuristic to ensure scalability of our prototype and suitably high quality of output solutions, by immediately pruning out low quality solutions based on user-specified thresholds for hardware and QoS requirements.} \end{enumerate}

-In this paper we have proposed a probabilistic logic programming approach for solving the problem of placing VNF chains onto Edge-Cloud infrastructures. \prototype returns the eligible deployments of VNF chains on a hybrid edge/cloud infrastructure that guarantee the fulfillment of a set of placement requirements, namely: hardware, IoT reachability, bandwidth, latency and security policies.
+The obtained prototype, \prototype , returns the eligible deployments of VNF chains to a hybrid Cloud-Edge infrastructure that guarantee the fulfilment of a set of placement requirements, namely: hardware, IoT reachability, bandwidth, latency and security policies.

-By leveraging \problog, \prototype supports a declarative methodology for specifying and solving such QoS-aware VNF chain placement problem which is enhanced with the capability of accounting of infrastructure variations, supposing that probabilistic distributions of computing nodes and infrastructure status are available.
 Thanks to the declarative approach, additional constraints, such as affinity, anti-affinity or placement into a specific node can be easily expressed.
-Moreover, \prototype implementation has been fully provided in this paper (around 80 lines of code shown in Fig. \ref{fig:placementoverview}, \ref{fig:serviceplacement} and \ref{fig:flowplacement}) together with some example of usage.
+Moreover, \prototype implementation has been fully provided in this paper (around 70 source lines of code) together with some example of usage. \ch{Declarative programming also makes} \prototype\ \ch{ more flexible and extensible than procedural solutions, what makes it better suited to accommodate the ever-changing needs of Cloud-Edge scenarios.}

-The prototype returns all feasible deployments, ranked according to the computed probability that the provided solution satisfies the chain requirements with respect to infrastructure variations.
-In addition to an exhaustive search approach we proposed an heuristic based on probabilistic modelling that prunes solutions that do not satisfy user-defined thresholds for hardware and QoS requirements.
-It is worth noticing that \prototype could also be used to evaluate deployments computed by alternative placement algorithms with respect to the infrastructure variability, by calculating its probability of satisfying hardware and QoS requirements.

-In this work, we discussed the use of the tool taking a lifelike scenario as an example.
-This allowed us exemplifying the usage of the prototype and discussing experiment results with reference to such scenario.